Minneapolis Workplace Retaliation Attorney

 - Associating with other people of a certain race, sex, national origin, or religion

-Retaliation generally takes the form of a demotion, harassment, transfer, or termination of employment.
-Even a lateral reassignment can be retaliation if the reassignment impacts your eligibility for promotions or advancement.
+Retaliation typically takes the form of a demotion, harassment, transfer, or termination of employment.
+Even a lateral reassignment can be retaliation if it impacts your eligibility for promotions or advancement.
 The United States Supreme Court has also determined that an employer cannot retaliate by taking action against people who are close to you.
+Understanding how retaliation can manifest helps employees remain vigilant and take the necessary steps to protect themselves when they suspect retaliation.

-If you "blow the whistle" on an employer’s illegal activity, you may also have whistleblower protection.
-A number of state and federal statutes include anti-retaliation protection for individuals who report violations of the law.
+If you "blow the whistle" on an employer's illegal activity, you may have whistleblower protection.
+Numerous state & federal statutes include anti-retaliation protection for individuals who report violations of the law.
 In some cases, the law even rewards individuals who blow the whistle on illegal activity.
+Familiarizing yourself with these protections can empower you to come forward without fear, knowing there are legal safeguards in place to support your actions.

 What is Employer Retaliation?